tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 structure available for the server, it SHOULD send a GREASE
 {{I-D.ietf-tls-grease}} "encrypted_client_hello" extension as follows:

-- Select a supported cipher suite, named group, and padded_length value.
-The padded_length value SHOULD be 260 (sum of the maximum DNS name length and TLS encoding overhead) or a multiple of 16 less than 260.
-  Set the "suite" field  to the selected cipher suite.
+- Set the "suite" field  to a supported cipher suite.
 These selections SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.